jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 {{< alert title="Note" >}}
 Note that hostname based selection relies on SNI, so it works only on TLS requests.
 The encrypted content can be offloaded either by HAProxy, providing the hostname in `.spec.rules[].host` and `.spec.tls`, or offloaded by the backend server, providing the hostname only in `.spec.rules[].host`.
 Non TLS content cannot be multiplexed on the same TCP port for more than one backend.

-Note also that, in the case a hostname does not match, HAProxy will select a backend only if `.spec.defaultBackend` or an empty `.spec.rules[].host` is configured, otherwise the connection is closed without a response.
+Note also that, in the case that a hostname does not match, HAProxy will select a backend only if `.spec.defaultBackend` or an empty `.spec.rules[].host` is configured; otherwise, the connection is closed without a response.
 {{< /alert >}}

 Every TCP service port creates a dedicated haproxy frontend that can be [customized](#configuration-snippet) in three distinct ways: